Sunday, 22 December 2024

 Innovative technology behind the prototype

 At the heart of this advancement is a technique known as “liquid-to-solid” solidification.
 This involves using a “doped polymerised ionic liquid” as the solid electrolyte, applied in a thin layer just 50 micrometres thick.
 The electrolyte is sandwiched between a high-capacity composite cathode and a thin lithium metal anode.
-This allows for a more compact and efficient battery cell stack, which helps to boost the battery’s overall performance.
+This design allows for a more compact and efficient battery cell stack, which helps to boost the battery’s overall performance.

 Imec and its partners have also worked to address several technical challenges that have previously held back solid-state batteries.
 For instance, they’ve increased the battery’s charge rate to just three hours and extended its lifetime to 100 cycles, making significant strides in both areas.
 Furthermore, the team has reduced the use of cobalt in the battery’s construction by applying nanometre-thin protective coatings to the materials.
 This not only makes the battery more sustainable but also helps to reduce costs.